 Seller Credit for Repairs

-The people that write the rules for mortgage loans, Fannie Mae, Freddie Mac, FHA, and VA, all say that any seller credits can only be credited against closing costs.
-Period, there is no alternative, there is no wiggle room, no lender from one to the next will have a variance on this.
+The people that write the rules for mortgage loans such are Fannie Mae, Freddie Mac, FHA, and VA.
+They all say that any seller credits can only be credited against closing costs.
+Period.
+There is no alternative.
+There is no wiggle room.
+No lender from one to the next will have a variance on this.
 You cannot have a seller credit for:

 Writing Addendums for Seller Credits

-The same logic applies to furniture or items that a buyer and seller negotiate and agree to have the seller leave behind, like a chandelier, pool table, or patio furniture.
+The same logic applies to furniture or items that a buyer and seller negotiate and agree to have the seller leave behind.
+Examples would be a chandelier, pool table, or patio furniture.
 No consideration can be given in the sales contract for items like this.
-An underwriter would ask, if they saw language like this, for an addendum agreeing that the items that are conveying are assumed to have no value, and are not part of the sales price.
-Rather than have this even be an issue, it is probably better to write this into a separate addendum that no one else ever sees except for the buyer and seller.
+An underwriter would be OK if they saw language in an addendum agreeing that the items that are conveying are assumed to have no value, and are not part of the sales price.

 Schedule a call with me if you’ve got questions about negotiations or a specific situation to discuss.